Avro Ashton: Operational history

 Production was completed rapidly through modifications of surplus Tudor 2 airframes with a single example each of the Ashton 1 (WB490), Ashton 2 (WB491), Ashton 4 (WB494) and three Ashton 3s (WB492, WB493 and WE670), all built by Avro at Woodford.
 Test flights began in 1950 with evaluations of jet operations, navigation and at least one Ashton (Mk 4) tested bombing equipment with two streamlined underwing bomb containers fitted.

 Despite being one of the first jet-engined air transports, the Ashton was engaged in primarily experimental work and was soon eclipsed in technology by the first of the full-scale production airliners, the de Havilland Comet.

 Ashton WB491 was modified with an under-fuselage mounting for testing turbine engines.
 It was used by Rolls-Royce for trials with the Conway and Avon.

 Bristol Siddeley used Ashton WB493 as a testbed for its Olympus turbojet.
 The aircraft was fitted with two Olympus engines under the wings, outboard of the Nenes.
 This aircraft had a starring role in the 1960 British movie Cone of Silence, masquerading as the "Atlas Phoenix".
 Later the same aircraft was used as a test bed for the Bristol Siddeley Orpheus, its port engine having been upgraded to the Orpheus features for trials.

 Survivor

-A piece of the fuselage of the Ashton 2 (WB491) is preserved at the Newark Air Museum, Winthorpe, UK.
+The forward fuselage of Ashton 2 (WB491) is preserved at the Newark Air Museum, Winthorpe, UK.